kubernetes/enhancements/keps/sig-storage/1495-volume-populators/README.md

 In this model there will be 4 sources of feedback to the end user:
 1. The API server will reject core objects other than PVCs with it current behavior, which is to accept the PVC but to blank out the data source.
-The is backwards compatible, and appropriate becuse we don't expect any existing core object (other than a PVC) to be a valid data source.
+This is backwards compatible, and appropriate because we don't expect any existing core object (other than a PVC) to be a valid data source.
 1. For data sources that refer to a unknown group/kind, the data-source-validator will emit an event on the PVC informing the user that the PVC is currently not being acted on, so